Dayo1900/ITEX/README.md

 # ITEX

-The aim is to summarise the function of each page -itex_addMoney.php: This is a front page where users add money to their wallets
+The aim is to summarise the function of each page:

+-itex_addMoney.php: This is a front page where users add money to their wallets

 -itex_dashboard.php: It is a front page where users can view their account details at a glance